DuPont: Imprelis

-In October 2010 DuPont began marketing a herbicide called Imprelis, for control of certain plants in turf areas.
-DuPont voluntarily pulled Imprelis from the market in August 2011 before the EPA issued a mandatory stop-sale order on Imprelis after being alerted of numerous reports from golf courses to nurseries that the product was suspected of injuring and, in some cases, killing trees.
-Norway spruce, white pines and honey locust proved to be among the species of trees that were susceptible.
+In October 2010, DuPont began marketing Imprelis, an herbicide for control of certain plants in turf areas.
+DuPont voluntarily pulled Imprelis from the market in August 2011 as the EPA issued a mandatory stop-sale order on Imprelis after being alerted of numerous reports from golf courses to nurseries that the product was suspected of injuring and, in some cases, killing trees, mainly Norway spruce, white pines and honey locust.
+DuPont paid a $1.85 million fine.

-Price fixing
+Price fixing of neoprene

-In 2005, the company pleaded guilty to fixing prices of chemicals and products that used neoprene, a synthetic rubber, resulting in an $84 million fine.
+In 2005, the company pleaded guilty to price fixing of chemicals and products that used neoprene, a synthetic rubber, resulting in an $84 million fine.